jnguyen1098/sorch/README.md

 ### Preprocessor Parameters

 #### TES
-This is the number of arrays to generate.
+This is the number of tests (1 test = 1 array) to run.

 #### NUM
 This is the number of integers that will be generated in each array.